banderson24/VBA-challenge/README.md

           End If

+      - I also set the decimal amount for this entire column to 2.
+I found this code on a MrExcel.com (https://www.mrexcel.com/board/threads/vba-change-number-of-decimal-places-of-a-percentage.521221/)

+            'Format the Yearly Change Column to be 2 decimal places

+            ws.Columns("J").NumberFormat = "0.00"

   10. The assignment wasn't really clear on what was supposed to be done here, but I assumed we were supposed to use VBA to set the format of the percent change column to percent
         - For this assignment I originally tried to use similar code to what we learned in class as to how to set the currency, but I was unable to make that work.
 So I found some code online in order to turn the whole column to be formatting as percentage with 2 decimal places